jfbucas/bloinck/README.md

 bloinck
 =======

-Does a incremental backup, on a block device level
+Does a incremental backup, on a block device level, and zip